-Weekend Activities Nowadays, students usually play computer games at home, or doing nothing during the weekend.
-However. have you ever thought of doing some other things to enrich yourself?
-Actually, there are a lot to do, like going outdoors, hiking etc. I'm going to introduce some ideas for the weekend activities First, doing volunteer work.
-Hany agencies in Hong Kong organize work and activities for people who are withing to help during the weekend. like flag-selling, visiting elderlies, are very common volunteer mores.
-How cleaning beaches is also very meaninoful because it is a way to protect our environment.
+Weekend Activities Nowadays, students usually play computer games at home, or cloing nothing during the weekend.
+However, have you over thought of cloing some other things to enrich yourself?
+Actually, there are a lot to do, like going outdoors, Miking, etc. I'm going to introduce some ideas for the weekend activities.
+First, doing volunteer work.
+Many agencies in Hong Kong prantize work and activities for people who are willing to help during the weekend.
+Like flag-selling, visiting elderlies, are very common volunteer works.
+Also, cleaning beaches is also very meanineful because it is a way to protect our environment.
 Second, we can develop now hobbies tike playing ball games, collecting stamps and cards.
 These are very healthy activities and it also help us to communicate with friends and families.
-Moreover, we can have fun with our parents at home by playing card games or have some cooking: Besides communicating, we can also learn new skills. what's more ?
+Moreover, we can have fun with our parents at home by playing card games or have some cooking.
+Besides communicating, we can also learn new skills.
+What's more ?
 We can also draw some pictures.
-Draw pictures can show your personality and others can know more about what you are thinking.
-It B 2/50 2 way for you to express yourself in art.
+Draw protures can show your personality and others can know more about what you are Thinking.
+It is also a way for you to express yourself in art.
 To conclude, there are a lot of ways to spend our weekend, but, how will you choose?